LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 GET  /images/*file             Assets.at("public/images", file)
 ```

-You will need to specify both parameter when using the reverse router:
+You will need to specify both parameters when using the reverse router:

 ```html
 <script src="@routes.Assets.at("public/javascripts", "jquery.js")">